tompurl/scrugar/README.rst

 * A set of Screen "profile" files

 99% of the Screen users that I know have one file for setting Screen preferences, ``~/.screenrc``.
-For me though, this didn't work because I like to have different terminal sessions available for different types of tasks.
+For me though, this didn't work because I like to have different groups of terminal sessions available for different types of tasks.

-For example, if I'm troublshooting a web server problem, I may want to have a ``htop``, ``vim``, and ``mutt`` sessions available.
+For example, if I'm troubleshooting a web server problem, I may want to have a ``htop``, ``vim``, and ``mutt`` sessions available.
 If I'm working on a Rails application, then I would want to have ``vim``, ``irb``, ``mongrel``, ``logtail``, and ``git`` windows open.
 Being able to segregate these terminal